robmisasi/eslint-plugin-headers/docs/rules/header-format.md

 ## Rule Details

-This rule allows developers to enforce the presence of common header content (e.g. copyright information) while preserving pragma expressions included in the same comment block.
+This rule allows developers to enforce the format and presence of common header content (e.g. copyright information) while preserving pragma expressions included in the same comment block.

 Examples of **incorrect** code for this rule: